dominicfarr/minima_guides/minima_ec2/README.md

-<span style="color:red">WARNING</span>
+<span style="color:red">Important to recognise: You follow this guide at your own risk and the authors shall not be responsible or liable for any loss you may incure.</span>

-_This document assumes that you have an AWS account, and that account is secured with the leading practices [_[<span>_Read and follow these instructions from AWS_</span>](https://docs.aws.amazon.com/accounts/latest/reference/welcome-first-time-user.html)_]_ That you understand that this document may contain errors which puts your value at risk.
-That this document will not age well and may not be kept up to date with the latest requirements that keeps your safe and your value secure.
+* This guide assumes that you have an AWS account.
+* Your AWS account is secured with the leading practices.
+[Read and follow these instructions from AWS](https://docs.aws.amazon.com/accounts/latest/reference/welcome-first-time-user.html)
+* That you understand that this document may contain errors which puts your value at risk.
+* That this document will not age well and may not be kept up to date with the latest requirements that keeps your safe and your value secure.

-_What do I mean by the above paragraph?_

-_You, not me, not this document, or any other information you read online is responsible for protecting yourself, just you!
-You need to take responsibility for your actions, especially when value is at risk._

-<span style="color:red">YOU HAVE BEEN WARNED</span>
+If you do find an issue or would like an update please add a [new issue](https://github.com/dominicfarr/minima_guides/issues) to the [repo](https://github.com/dominicfarr/minima_guides)

+#

-# INTRODUCTION - Running a Minima Node on AWS EC2 Resource
+# Running a Minima Node on AWS EC2 Resource

 There are [<span>many ways</span>](https://docs.minima.global/docs/runanode/get_started) to run a Minima Node.
 This document will describe how to run a node using AWS EC2 Resource.
 I’ll walk through the steps for someone with basic or limited AWS knowledge.